siddjai/siddjai.github.io/index.md

 ### 2019
 ### Research Assistant
 #### Prof Bundit Laekhanukit | ITCS@SUFE
-Visiting Shanghai in the summer to work with [prof](http://itcs.shufe.edu.cn/~blaekh/).
+Visiting Shanghai in the summer to work with [Prof Bundit](http://itcs.shufe.edu.cn/~blaekh/).

 ### 2018
 ### External reviewer for JCSS (Journal of Computer and System Sciences)